 - Hair rinse to enhance and brighten the gray hair.

-- Hair rinses fashion accessory used as a to dye hair in pastel colors such as robin’s egg blue, sunlight yellow, etc.
+- Hair rinses fashion accessories used to dye hair in pastel colors such as robin’s egg blue, sunlight yellow, etc.

 - Hair rinses to enhance the natural tone of the hair and to combat brassiness and dullness.